 Did you know that the sea turtle population is declining rapidly?
 Six out of seven sea turtle species are going extinct, and in Costa Rica, the Pacific Leatherback population has declined 90% since 1980.
 TFT is committed to making a difference for this ancient species, and we invite you to join us this summer to help!

 We partner with an organization in Montezuma dedicated to protecting the four species that frequent this area’s beaches.
 These turtles are at risk of extinction due to a variety of factors, including human activities.
 Our goal will be to monitor the turtles that nest on Montezuma Beach and assist with a strategy for future conservation efforts.
 Some of your volunteer duties will include evening patrols to look for nesting turtles, collecting nest data, and even releasing baby turtles safely into the ocean!

 This program is also unique because of its community outreach efforts.
 We will work closely with the local village school and spend time with the children who go there while helping out with a variety of projects.
 This will allow you to make a positive impact on both the sea turtles and the community you are staying in, allowing for an all-around immersive cultural experience.

-Our service efforts will be complemented by a variety of fun activities designed to embrace the “pura vida,” including ziplining through lush jungle canopy, swimming in stunning waterfalls, relaxing in natural hot springs, and learning how to surf on Montezuma’s beautiful coastline.
+Our service efforts will be complemented by a variety of fun activities designed to embrace Costa Rican “pura vida,” including ziplining through lush jungle canopies, swimming in stunning waterfalls, relaxing in natural hot springs, and learning how to surf on Montezuma’s beautiful coastline.

 If you are looking for an opportunity to give back and enjoy the laid-back lifestyle of Costa Rica, then this is the perfect program for you!